 In October 2008, the Company entered into a contract with Ericsson to develop, implement and maintain a ground interface, or core network system, which will be installed at a number of the Company's satellite gateway ground stations.
-In July 2014, the parties signed an amended and restated contract to specify the remaining contract value and a new milestone schedule to reflect a revised program time line.
+In July 2014, the parties signed an amended and restated contract to specify the remaining contract value and a new milestone schedule to reflect a revised program timeline.
 Prior to the amended and restated contract being finalized, Ericsson and the Company agreed to defer certain milestone payments previously due under the 2008 contract to 2014 and beyond.
 The deferred payments were incurring interest at a rate of 6.5% per annum.
 In April 2015, the Company signed an amendment to the 2014 contract to incorporate certain changes in scope and timing identified as necessary by the parties.
 In conjunction with signing this amendment, the parties executed a new letter agreement under which Ericsson waived the remaining \$1.0 million in deferred milestone payments and \$0.4 million in interest accrued on the milestone payments under the 2008 contract.
 In the first quarter of 2015, the Company reversed these amounts from accounts payable, accrued expenses and construction in progress on the Company's condensed consolidated balance sheet.
-In August 2015, the Company and Ericsson executed a second amendment to the 2014 contract to the 2014 contract which incorporated revised payment and pricing schedules.
-This amendment also reflected an accelerated timeline for the project providing that the work is estimated to be completed in the second quarter, instead of the third quarter, of 2016.
-As of March 31, 2016, the remaining amount due under the contract is \$6.1 million.
+In August 2015, the Company and Ericsson executed a second amendment to the 2014 contract which incorporated revised payment and pricing schedules.
+This amendment also reflected an accelerated timeline for the project providing that the work was estimated to be completed in the second quarter, instead of the third quarter, of 2016.
+During the second quarter of 2016, the Company took possession of the final Ericsson hardware for the Company's global deployment.
+As of September 30, 2016, the Company had purchase commitments due under this contract of \$2.9 million, which is related to the final acceptance of all contract deliverables.